 The presentation has a very rapid course beginning with a sore throat and leading to difficulty swallowing and drooling.
 However, other presenting symptoms include:

 - severe dysphagia

-Lateral radiograph demonstrates thickening of the epiglottis and aryepiglottic folds, referred to as the thumb sign.
-This is the radiographic corollary of the omega sign.
-Hypopharynx may be over-distended.
+Lateral soft tissue radiograph of the neck demonstrates thickening of the epiglottis and aryepiglottic folds referred to as the thumb sign.

 Treatment and prognosis

 Treatment must be expeditious given the life-threatening nature of the condition: